ak8000/Comment-Generator/README.md

 When I learned about [Google Colab](https://colab.research.google.com/), I knew I had to give it a try.
 Google Colab offers a free Jupyter notebook environment that requires no setup and runs entirely in the cloud, enabling you to write and execute Python code effortlessly.

+This small code is part of the bigger project that I am currently working on, written in React, and using AWS.
+Because I cannot share the project due to other parties envolved, i decided to create a small Google Colab Application, that completes one of the important parts of the projct.

 ## **Inspiration**

 With the recent changes happening to **X** (formerly known as Twitter), I decided to focus my efforts on this platform.
 X has evolved into a main channel for public discourse, news sharing, and brand campaigns.
 That's why I created this project, a demo tool that can be used to expedite media campaigns.